Last edited 7 March 2010 Comments welcome ( email s.draper@psy.gla.ac.uk).

 Positive psychology

-This Steve Draper is an academic in the Psychology Department at the University of Glasgow, in Scotland.
+This Steve Draper is an academic in the Psychology School at the University of Glasgow, in Scotland.
 I have done research on HCI (Human Computer Interaction), IR (Information Retrieval), on using technology in learning and teaching and how to evaluate that; but now focus almost entirely on theory and practice of learning and teaching in HE.
 My teaching is mainly on education issues in HE, and on positive psychology.
 I have lived in a London suburb (where I grew up), Brighton, San Diego, and Glasgow, with brief periods in rural South Africa (near Eshowe) and New Haven, Connecticut.

 (Wrong page or person or place?
 Here are some sideways links to alternative and contrasting people and entities that might be what you were looking for.)